Always Choose Custom Branded Games Over Reskinned Games

 Lack of Extra Features to Increase Engagement and Spread

-Many off-the-shelf solutions only include bare bones core functionality and lack many of the additional features you may want, need or expect.
+Many off-the-shelf brandable games only include bare bones core functionality and lack many of the additional features you may want, need or expect.
 This stems from the fact that the game needs to be created in a generic, reusable form as well as needing to complete production as fast as possible.

 You May Be on Your Own When It Comes to Support

-When you buy a non-exclusive license of a pre-built game you’re usually going to get the final package ready for uploading and posting on your website.
-However, this isn’t always as easy as it sounds.
+When you buy a non-exclusive license of a pre-built, reskinnable game, you're usually going to get the final package ready for uploading and posting on your website.
+However, this isn't always as easy as it sounds.
 Especially now HTML5 is being used more and more to cover mobile compatibility.
 For instance branded HTML5 games usually include a number of files (code and assets) needed to make them work and an iframe is the usual way to embed into a web page.
-If you’re not comfortable doing this, you really need to make sure a base level of support is included to help you get you up and running.
+If you're not comfortable doing this, you really need to make sure a base level of support is included to help you get you up and running.
 Unfortunately, a cheap reskinned game license is unlikely to mean someone is there to guide you through every step of the process and troubleshoot any potential problems you may have.

 Don't Settle for "That'll Do"